hadabr/linstrider-tarot-oracle/README.md

  I am pleased by the user experience.
 The app is both attractive and intuitive to use.

 ### Additional Specifications:
+ - Create a library of Tarot cards and write a function that randomly presents them.
+ - If you use any frameworks or code libraries cite them.
+ - Use design & UX principals to make the app clear and easy to use.

+### Stretch Goals

+- Choose 1 of (at least) 3 card layouts.
+- Card flipping/sorting animations

 ### TODOS